 To improve memory RAS for large systems, the memory controller can be configured for symmetric memory mirroring (SMM).
-In this configuration, memory sub-channels are grouped into mirrored pairs.
-Separate mirrored and non-mirrored BAR registers enable memory access to be targeted to either mirrored or non-mirrored space (thus the term "selective").
-While mirroring in all MCFG configurations is supported, it is only supported if both sub-channels for all MCUs within an interleave group are populated with the same memory of equal capacity.
+In this configuration, memory subchannels are grouped into mirrored pairs.
+Selective memory mirroring means that separate mirrored and non-mirrored BAR registers enable memory access to be targeted to either mirrored or non-mirrored space.
+Although mirroring in all MCFG configurations is supported, it is only supported if both subchannels for all MCUs within an interleave group are populated with the same memory of equal capacity.